 There is no required hardware for this course.
 Any software we use will be provided via LATTE.
 Instructions will be included.

 Online Course Content

-This course will be conducted entirely online using Brandeis' LATTE site, available at https://moodle2.brandeis.edu.
+This course will be conducted entirely online using Brandeis' online site.
 The site contains the course syllabus, assignments, discussion forums, and learning materials.
-The course will run from Monday through Sunday for 10 weeks.
+The course will run for 10 weeks.

 Course Schedule